caseykneale/OpenSMILES.jl/README.md

 This is a SMILES parser in Julia that aims to follow the [OpenSMILES format](http://opensmiles.org/opensmiles.html) (to the best of my ability).
 Theres probably bugs, this isn't inventive its just a parser that turns SMILES into a weighted Graphs.jl graph.
 Contributions welcome!

 # Notice
 Although this package does mostly what it intends too (still missing chiral support, etc), an excellent package [MolecularGraph](https://github.com/mojaie/MolecularGraph.jl) has been released.
-It is highly reccommended users contribute to that package instead of this one, unless they specifically want Graphs.jl integration.
+It is highly reccommended users contribute to that package instead of this one, unless they specifically want LightGraphs.jl(or Graphs.jl) integration.

 # Examples